|

 He was the son of Edward Brownson and

-his wife Ethel, nee Walton, who lived at East Studdal,
+his wife Ethel, née Walton, who lived at East Studdal,

-formerly at 27 East Cliff.
+formerly at 27 East Cliff He was brother to Hugh, above

 "He died that we might live", from

-his sister, Ethel. |
+his sister, Ethel

 Bryant, J. W.